-The nominated health and safety leads are Jacqueline Laverty and Scott Cook.
+The nominated health and safety leads for the Trust are Jacqueline Laverty (CFO) and Scott Cook (Operations Lead).

 3.4 Staff

 School staff have a duty to take care of students in the same way that a prudent parent/carer would do so.